 - The Estate of the Deceased: people who also suffer from hardship due to the loss of the deceased.
 It could be the businesses or companies of the deceased who could suffer financial losses due to the death of the owner.

 Claiming for compensation in this regard will depend on the circumstances of the accident.

+Can family members make fatal cycling accident claims for the death of a relative?
 If a family member, friend, or loved one has been involved in a fatal bike accident, figuring out your next move can be difficult.
 This is why we advise that clients get in touch with a Claims Service, who will be able to ease the burden.
 Before you do so, you might consider the following steps:

 - Report the Accident: Report the accident to the relevant authorities and get a police report.

 - Collect Evidence: If the accident involved a car, get the registration number, gather any eyewitness accounts, and any other evidence you think will help your case.